Reviews

 The objective of the accountant when performing a review of financial statements is to obtain limited assurance as a basis for reporting whether the accountant is aware of any material modifications that should be made to the financial statements for them to be in accordance with the applicable financial reporting framework, primarily through the performance of inquiry and analytical procedures.

 At Sawyer Assurance, we have designed our Review process to be highly efficient and to produce a high-quality product.
 See Our Approach page for information about our process.
 If you are interested in our review services, please Request a Quote.
+If you are interested in our careers, please Join our Team.

 FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT REVIEWS